The Killers share rousing new single 'Caution' and announce details of 'Imploding The Mirage'

 The Killers have shared their new single ‘Caution‘ and announced release details of their anticipated new album ‘Imploding The Mirage’.
+The band have also announced the biggest global tour of their career, while address the coronavirus epidemic.

 Having been teasing the record for months, the Las Vegas rock veterans have now confirmed that their sixth record will be released on May 29.
 They’ve also announced more dates for the biggest global tour of their career.
 Check out full dates below.